nickmckenney/Building-a-JSON-API/readme.md

      > *You may request to use an alternative to Handlebars.
 Contact your squad leader for more information.*
   2. **Have at least 2 non-User models**
   3. **Have _complete_ CRUD functionality implemented with RESTful routes.**
-    > You may ***logically*** distribute up CRUD functionality across models.
+     > You may ***logically*** distribute CRUD functionality across models.
 This is only permissable when it does not make sense in the context of your application to have full CRUD on one model.
   - **Have its own repository under your GitHub account** (do not fork this repo).
   - **Deploy your application on Heroku**.
   - Have ***validated***, **semantically-clean HTML and CSS**.

 Review the [Rubric](evaluation.md) for the specifics of how your project will be graded.

 ## Deliverables